-NBA Rumors: LeBron James, Paul George To Lakers Still ‘Most Intriguing Scenario’ This Summer, Says ‘ESPN’s Woj
+NBA Rumors: LeBron James, Paul George To Lakers Still ‘Most Intriguing Scenario’ For Summer, Says ‘ESPN’s’ Woj

 “The most intriguing scenario remains him partnering with LeBron James on Los Angeles.
 Because Paul George alone doesn’t make them a championship contender.
 But partnering with LeBron walking in the door, as Bobby (Marks) said earlier, there’s a fairly easy pathway for the Lakers to get that salary cap space.
 That’s going to be a conversation or conversations those guys are going to have once we get to July.”

-Since assuming front office role, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka have already revealed their plan to make Los Angeles an attractive free agency destinations for superstars.
+Since assuming a front office role, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka have already revealed their plan to make Los Angeles an attractive free agency destination for superstars.
 In the past months, the names of LeBron James and Paul George are topping the list of the Lakers’ free agent targets in the summer of 2018, and as of now, they are currently in a strong position to give both superstars a maximum contract.

 On ESPN special, @wojespn says Thunder has “a real opportunity” to keep Paul George, but that George and LeBron James will have a conversation about teaming up in Los Angeles. https://t.co/aVM931P0n3